jaiminbabaria/Interval-Tree-visualization/Readme.txt

+# Interval Tree Project

+## Project Overview
-The interval tree structure stores a set of intervals and returns for any query key all the intervals that contain this query value.
-The structure is in a way dual to the one-dimensional range queries, they keep track of a set of values and return for a given query interval all key values in that interval, whereas we now have a set of intervals as data and a key value as query.
+This project implements an **Interval Tree**, a data structure used to store a set of intervals and efficiently query all intervals that contain a given key.
+The structure is particularly useful for range-based queries, where you need to find all intervals that overlap with a specific value.
+---

-Steps to Run the Project:
+## Steps to Run the Project
-1. Open Index.html file in any web browser.
+1. Open the `index.html` file in any web browser.
+2. **Input Intervals**:
-2. In the first Text box, Enter intervals space seperated.
+   - In the first text box, enter intervals in the format: `2 5,6 8,10 15`.
-	Example: intervals [2,5] and [6,8] should be entered as| 2 5,6 8 |and so on.
+   - Example: For intervals `[2,5]` and `[6,8]`, enter `2 5,6 8`.
-3. Press the Button Add Intervals to Build the tree.
-This is a static data structure so all the intervals need to be entered at once.
-Refresh the page to create a new tree.
-4. the tree can be viewed below can also be zoomed in or out for ease of viewing.
+3. **Build the Tree**:
+   - Click the **Add Intervals** button to construct the interval tree.
+   - The tree will be displayed below.
+4. **Query the Tree**:
-5. In the Second Textbox enter the query key and press Find Button.
+   - In the second text box, enter a query key (e.g., `7`).
+   - Click the **Find** button to execute the query.
+5. **View Results**:
-6. The Objects returned will be displayed on the bottom and the path followed will also be highlighed as the node visited will change the color.
+   - The intervals containing the query key will be displayed at the bottom.
+   - The path followed during the query will be highlighted in the tree visualization.

-THANK YOU!
+6. **Refresh the Page**:
+   - To create a new tree, refresh the page and repeat the steps.

+---

+## Contributors
+- Jaimin Babaria (https://github.com/jaiminbabaria) - Project Developer

+---

+## License
+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.